ProfSaz/limit-order-hook/README.md

 6. Executing multiple orders (both executed)

 ## Conclusion
-The `TakeProfitsHook` contract provides a robust and flexible take-profit mechanism for the Uniswap V4 protocol.
+The `TakeProfitsHook` contract provides a take-profit mechanism for the Uniswap V4 protocol.
 By allowing users to place and execute take-profit orders, the contract enhances the trading experience and provides an additional tool for managing their positions.